 Go around the circle sharing your experiences of using your body in the service of God, as a young person and as an adult.
 Discuss ways in which we connect with others through our bodies.

-Pair off as partners standing and facing each other.
+Pair off as partners standing or kneeling and facing each other.
 Pairs of participants hold hands and look into each other’s eyes for a couple of minutes.

 Have some time for debriefing the retreat experience.
 Discuss how praying naked in private might enrich one’s devotional life.
 Conclude with free prayer and the Lord’s Prayer, holding hands in the circle.
 Share the greeting of peace with others in the group.
 Hugging each other while fully or partially naked is permitted.

 Perhaps this is, as I said, a bold suggestion.
 But my experience in the “Circle of Men” experience on a Saturday morning convinces me that men will open up to one another when physically they also have nothing to hide.
 If someone offers a retreat like the one I describe in this Frank Answer, I would like to hear about it.